nikhiltc65-star/expense-tracker/README.md

 #  Expense Tracker

-An interactive and user-friendly **Expense Tracker web application** built using HTML, CSS, and JavaScript.
+A interactive and user-friendly **Expense Tracker web application** built using HTML, CSS, and JavaScript.
 It helps users manage their daily expenses with real-time balance updates and persistent local storage.

 ##LIVE PROJECT LINK